Sparse Equidistribution of Geometric Invariants of Real Quadratic Fields: The Boundary of FA(q)

 \subsubsection{The Special Basis}

 By general principles (since $\Hb$ is contractible), we have a sequence of surjective maps

 where the composition $\Gamma_0(q)\twoheadrightarrow H_1(X_0(q), \Z)$ is given by

-with $\CC_\gamma$ any curve connecting $z$ and $\gamma z$ where $z\in \Hb\cup \Pb^1(\Q)$ (as the homology class is independent of this choice).
+with $\CC_\gamma$ any piecewise geodesic curve connecting $z$ with $\gamma z$, where $z\in \Hb\cup \Q\cup \{\infty\}$ (as the homology class is independent of these choices).
 The surjectivity of the first two maps is evident and the composition of all of the maps can be thought of as the map from the orbifold fundamental group $\pi_1^\mathrm{orb}(Y_0(p))\cong \Gamma_0(p)$ (using that $\Hb$ is the universal orbifold covering space of the orbifold $Y_0(p)$) to the orbifold homology group $H_1^\mathrm{orb}(Y_0(p),\Z)\cong\Gamma_0(p)^\mathrm{ab}$ composed with the surjective map from $H_1^\mathrm{orb}(Y_0(p),\Z)$ to the homology of the underlying topological space of $X_0(p)$ (see e.g.\ \cite[Section 2.2]{Car19}).
 Now one sees directly that the kernel of the last map contains images of the parabolic and elliptic conjugacy classes in $\Gamma_0(q)$ and furthermore by dimension considerations that these classes even generate the kernel.
-Thus we conclude that the images of the hyperbolic labels $\alpha_j$ of $\PP(q)$ under \eqref{eqn:maps} span $H_1(X_0(q), \R)$ and even generate the lattice $H_1(X_0(q), \Z)$.
+Thus we conclude that the images of the hyperbolic labels $\alpha_j$ of $\PP(q)$ under \eqref{eqn:maps} generate the lattice $H_1(X_0(q), \Z)$ and so in particular, span $H_1(X_0(q), \R)$.